rinov/gatch/README.md

 # Gatch
-This is a very lightweight and effective tool when you creating a web site.
+Gatch is a very lightweight and effective tool when you creating a web site.

 *Functions:*

 - Launch web server on local environment.

-- Livereload
+- LiveReload

 - Browser synchronization on multiple device.